danielbusnz-lgtm/AgloPoison/README.md

 # YeetTheFeed

-Browser extensions that yeet social media algorithms into the void.
+Browser extensions that scrambles your algorithim.

 ## Platforms